wind energy

 How Did COVID-19 Impact Wind Energy?

-The pre-pandemic market was booming.
+The pre-pandemic wind market was booming.
 In 2019, the sector saw its second-largest expansion since 2015, adding 57.4 gigawatts of capacity.
-Like virtually every other industry, though, wind power experienced a sudden onslaught of disruption from COVID-19.
+Like virtually every other industry, though, wind experienced a sudden onslaught of disruption from COVID-19.

 Now, many sectors are starting to recover, and there seems to be an end to the pandemic in sight.
 While COVID-19 caused widespread disruption across the board, the overall impact has varied between industries.
 In some ways, these changes could end up being positive for some markets.